Use AWS IAM roles with Qovery

 Create an application

-We are going to will create a simple container, but you can use an existing one if you want (or an application or job).
+We are going to create a simple container, but you can use an existing one if you want (or an application or job).

 Here is a simple Debian container example: